bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Heavy Rain
+- Rain
 - 90% humidity
-- 5 mph wind
+- 6 mph wind
 - 71% cloud cover
 - 50 AQI 🟩
 - 0.72 inches of rain in the past 24 hours